winnie-ho/qikserve-challenge/README.md

 3. How would you improve the product APIs that you had to consume?
     - Include promotions on the product object on fetch all products call.
 Customers like to know that there is a promotion available when browsing.
     - Include images on the individual product call.
+    - Build in endpoints to create, edit and delete products and promotions.
 4. What did you find most difficult?
     - Deciding where to make the promotion calculations in terms of the components.
     - Testing with Vue and Vuex store.